 The YMC represents the views of the younger members (under the age of 35) to the Institute's Boards and Council.
 We aim to represent the diverse range of members by ensuring Council representatives cover the different disciplines, regions and career pathways of younger members.

 Since the Committee was founded in 1967, we have developed a range of events to encourage networking and younger members' involvement with IOM3.
 Our greatest successes to date include the Young Persons' Lecture Competition, Matopoly and Schools Conferences.
 While we have been successful in the past, we aim to provide more events in the future.
 These include regular informal networking opportunities, along with new skills seminars, conferences and regional events.

 We also want to ensure that we are raising with Council the major issues affecting younger members.
 To do this successfully, we need to communicate more with members and obtain feedback from events.
-If you have any issues that relate to IOM3, employment, ideas for future events, or network opportunities, please contact us.
+If you have any issues that relate to IOM3, ideas for future events, or network opportunities, please contact us.
 We also have a Facebook page, a twitter account and you can always meet your representative face-to-face at local society events.